microsoft/fast/specs/typography/heading.md

     line-height: var(--fast-type-ramp-plus-1-height);
 }

-h4, h5, h6 { /* This rule may not be necessary, but it helps identify config issues. */
+h4, h5, h6 { /* This rule may not be necessary, but it helps identify usage or config issues. */
     font-size: var(--fast-type-ramp-base-size);
     line-height: var(--fast-type-ramp-base-height);
 }